Kirom/CheckPvPAssistant/README.md

 5. **Press Enter or Escape** to close the dialog
 6. Open the URL in your browser to view the player's PvP statistics

 > **Note**: If the website shows "character not found" (e.g., "Tripitropa - Silvermoon is not found Reason: The character doesn't exist"), you can manually search (this will fetch the latest data) for the character on the website using the name and realm from the error message.
-Simply copy the name and realm from the error message and paste them into the search bar on the website.
+Simply copy the name and realm from the error message and paste them into the search bar on the website (if there is a `%20` in the realm name, replace it with a space).

 ### Known Issues